-Prolost Boardo is a set of three Animation Presets for Adobe After Effects that automate the process of creating an animated storyboard, or board-o-matic.
+Prolost Boardo is a set of Animation Presets for Adobe After Effects that automate the process of creating an animated storyboard, or board-o-matic.

 Easily create animated camera moves, including cross-dissolves, camera shake, and cycling animations, all without using any keyframes.

 The video below shows how it works, but it’s deceptively simple.
 There’s some complex math going on under the hood to make these virtual camera moves smooth, realistic, and predictable.
 Anyone who’s ever tried to animate 2D artwork in an NLE can tell you how frustrating it can be.